dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2018-02-04-The-Purpose-Of-Motions.md

 header:
      teaser: /assets/images/wiapost/5068-The-Purpose-Of-Motions.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![The Purpose Of Motions](/assets/images/wiapost/5068-The-Purpose-Of-Motions.jpg)

-## The Purpose Of Motions
+# The Purpose Of Motions

 As per the law of physics all the planets, stars and galaxies
 want to go in a straight line